FoundYourStuff/core/README.md

 The simplest way to run this application is with `docker-compose`.
 Please refer to the [offical instructions](https://docs.docker.com/compose/install/) to install `docker-compose`.

 **Install With docker-compose**
-- clone this repository
+- Clone this repository
 - Run the docker containers with `docker-compose up -d`
-  - The iniital run will pull images (if needed) and build the development image.
+  - The initial run will pull images (if needed) and build the development image.
   - Ignore all warnings. **The `core_deployment` container will not start.
-This is a knonw bug**
+This is a known bug**
 - Check if the command succeeded with `docker ps`.
 You should see the following output
   ```
   CONTAINER ID   IMAGE                   COMMAND                  CREATED          STATUS             PORTS                      NAMES